Yura Min: 2017–2018 season

 Min/Gamelin decided to skate to Arirang for their free dance.
 In September, they competed at the 2017 CS Nebelhorn Trophy, the final qualifying opportunity for the 2018 Winter Olympics.
 They finished fourth, earning a spot for South Korea in the Olympic ice dancing event.

 On July 18, 2018, Min and Gamelin announced the end of their partnership.

 Partnership with Eaton

 On September 22, 2018, Min and Daniel Eaton announced they had formed a partnership.

 2019–2020 season

 Min/Eaton began their partnership competing in several minor competitions, and two Challengers, placing ninth at both the 2019 CS Nebelhorn Trophy and the 2019 CS Golden Spin of Zagreb.
 After winning the South Korean national title, they placed eighth at the 2020 Four Continents Championships.
 They were assigned to make their World Championship debut, but the COVID-19 pandemic resulted in that event's cancellation.

 2020–2021 season

-Due to Eaton suffering from back problems, Min and Eaton did not compete during the 2020–21 season.
+Due to Eaton's back problems, Min and Eaton did not compete during the 2020–21 season.